 The Brookhaven doses are about half the others; cesium-137 was measured with the whole-body counter, the preferred method for its determination.
+[The "total dose" is based on the median plutonium dose, the "range" on the lowest and highest individual doses.]

-DOE-1982 stated that the diet on which its reported doses were based consisted only of local foods from Rongelap Island.
+DOE-1982 stated that the diet on which its reported doses were based consisted only of local foods from Rongelap Island [but see footnote, p.
+23].
 That statement is incorrect.
 Lawrence Livermore calculated the cited dose on the basis of the community type B diet, and that diet (for comparability) has been used for the calculation of all doses above.

-The cancer risk for 500 persons settled on Rongelap Island and receiving 1.9 rem over the next 30 years would be:
+The cancer mortality risk for 500 persons settled on Rongelap Island and receiving 1.9 rem over the next 30 years would be: